Masks, their origin and history

 These masks were found in different parts of Africa such as Cameroon, Nigeria, Gabon, Kenya and West Africa.
-The majority of these cultures shared was there love for nature and there want to be in harmony with the environment.
+The majority of these cultures shared their love for nature and their want to be in harmony with the environment.
 They felt a love and respect for everything that surrounded them, and believed that they were part of a whole.

 Check out Amazon for some amazing African masks here.

 Masks have also been found in the Aztec cultures in various regions of what is now Mexico and Peru.
 They used them mostly in public events, religious ceremonies and even during some battles in local wars.

 The pre-Columbian masks were considered a very valuable object in their day because they were used as an offering to the gods.
 In the Olmec culture in the Gulf of Mexico masks carved in stone from 1000 BC were found.
 These masks are famous for their gestures, thus suggesting human faces mixed with those of animals.
 A clear sign that they believed in the supernatural and felt connected to their environment.